assetworx/nestjs-backend-boilerplate/README.md

   * [Production build: Docker container](#production-build--docker-container)
   * [License](#license)

+## Boilerplate walkthrough
+### Folder structure
+### Authentication and authorization
+### Security measures
+This boilerplate backend deploys various measures against security vulnerabilities.
+We use multiple packages for this:

+* `helmet`, which groups various security vulnerability mitigations.
+* `csurf`, which protects you against cross-site request forgery.
+* `cors`, for which we use NestJS's built-in facilities.

+These types of attacks are covered by these packages:

+* Cross origin resource sharing misuse
+* Cross-site request forgery
+* DNS Prefetch Control misuse
+* Clickjacking
+* Package-powered-by exploits
+* Navigating users away to HTTP once they are on HTTPS (by means of HSTS).
+* IE abuse.
+* MIME sniffing.
+* (Certain) XSS attacks.

 ## Running the backend boilerplate in developer mode
 Please execute these steps to run the NestJS boilerplate.
 Note that by default, we expect users to install dependencies with `yarn`.
 Hence, a yarn package lock file is provided in the repository.
 However, should you wish to use npm instead, this is possible by deleting the lockfile first and subsequently using `npm` commands.